brandlewco/blumberg-law/content/pages/phoenix-criminal-attorney/date-spousal-rape.md

 ---
 layout: PageLayout
-metaTitle: Phoenix Child Pornography Attorney
+metaTitle: Phoenix Date & Spousal Rape Attorney
 metaDescription: >-
   It is of the utmost importance that you hire an experienced Phoenix sex crimes attorney who understands the intricacies of the rape laws.